jgwil2/beginners_guide/chapter_02.md

   Can the set of all ordinary numbers be described in the book?
 Of extraordinary numbers?

-  Let us assume that page $n​$ contains a description of the set of all ordinary numbers.
+  Let us assume that page $n$ contains a description of the set of all ordinary numbers.

-  Because this is the set of ordinary numbers, $n​$ cannot be described in the set.
+  Because this is the set of ordinary numbers, $n$ cannot be described in the set.

   But if $n$ is not described on page $n$, it must not be a member of the set of ordinary numbers, and so must be extraordinary.